kdravolin/redmine2leankit/README.md

 For example, by default Redmine doesn't support "Testing" ticket status.
 You may configure to sync ticket with "In progress" status differently when it's assigned to different persons.
 "In progress" assigned to QA means "Testing::In Progress".
 "In progress" assigned to developer means "Development::In progress".

+This script is able to assign a card to the person if profile name in Redmine and LeanKit are the same.
+Supported ticket type mappings by name.

 ## Configuration

 1. Install necessary Python packages by running install-requirements.sh script.
-2. Edit app.py file to configurate script with RedMine and LeanKit related properties:
+2. Edit config.py file to configurate script with RedMine and LeanKit related properties:

 	LEANKIT_HOST = you LeanKit account host name, probably something like this: "your_account.leankitkanban.com"